 For the past two years, vigilante violence against Muslims has alarmingly grown to the point that now there’s no outrage in the media when Muslims are killed in the name of beef.
 There’s no “tough questions” no “summary debates” across the news channels seeking justice for the unfortunate victims.
 There’s an ominous silence, efforts are made to ensure that such incidents get the least possible space lest the “nation’s image suffers”.

 As the dust settles after the chaos of demonetization, it’s amply clear that PM Modi’s pet reform; the demonetization drive was a monumental failure.
 The Parliamentary committee on the impacts of demonetization has noted that in the process honest, hard working and taxpaying citizens of India were made to suffer.
 The recent GDP figures bare the reality of government’s knee-jerk demonetization project; growth has fallen to a paltry 6.1% over the Jan-March period.
 The manufacturing sector is in shambles, capital spending is falling & no body actually knows how severely the unorganized sector that accounts for nearly 90% of the workforce was impacted.
 There were reports of scores of migrant workers in the unorganized sector leaving for their homes in UP & Bihar as the small scale industries were either forced to shut or work on partial capacity amidst acute cash-crunch across the country.
-Nearly six months after the demonetization blunder no media house has the gall to openly hold the ruling clique accountable instead day in & day out abstractions like “nationalism” & “secularism” are the prime concerns for the mainstream press.
+Nearly a year after the demonetization blunder no media house has the gall to openly hold the ruling clique accountable instead day in & day out abstractions like “nationalism” & “secularism” are the prime concerns for the mainstream press.

-In a democracy, the media is often seen as its fourth pillar; the one who’s duty is to keep a check on the government by asking tough questions on the issues that matter to the electorate.
+In a democracy, the media is often seen as its fourth pillar; who’s duty is to keep a check on the government by asking tough questions on the issues that matter to the electorate.
 On the contrary, we live in an age where the media loves to toe the government line & serves as an extended propaganda tool for the ruling dispensation.